hobbsy/thinkpad/snippets/programmes-to-install.md

 ## Playing a DVD

-To play a DVD on the T440p DVD-Rom drive using `Videos` in-built app, you might need to install extra multimedia plugins - eg.
+To play a DVD on the T440p DVD-Rom drive using the `Videos` in-built app (aka Totem), you might need to install extra multimedia plugins - eg.
 gstreamer1.0-plugins-ugly (this one is pre-selected)

 which installs: